 We are not usually aware of the passing of time.
 But when we stand and gaze at a sunset, it’s a rare moment of communion with the planet, a few minutes’ meditation on the nature of time and space.
 Artist Sunny’s new show Sunny Side Up brings together a series of beautiful sunset images, but things are not quite what they seem.

-Click the notation dots like this one
+Click the notation dots

 We are obsessed with the sun going down.
 In 2017, 286 million pictures of sunsets were uploaded to Instagram.
 Way out in front was California, where 5.7million sunsets were snapped, but with Sicily, Bali, Paris and Sydney making up the top five, it’s clearly a worldwide phenomenon.

 There’s a scientific element too – psychologists have claimed that gazing at a sunset can boost emotional well-being, connectedness with others and life-satisfaction levels.
 The artist and curator Sunny has long been fascinated by the reasons people are so drawn to sunsets, why a hush descends in even large groups when the sun finally dips below the horizon and why we are so compelled to share pictures of sunsets with our peers.

 Was it possible, he wondered, to recreate our communal relationship with sunsets in a gallery setting, to go beyond the Instagram square and recreate one of nature’s finest